yellowbean/absbox-doc/docs/source/analytics.rst

 powered by `pyxirr`, user have option to calculate the IRR of a bond.

 * 1st parameter should pass the dataframe of bond flow
-* 2nd `init` represent `initial invesment` a tuple with first as date of invesment and second as monetary amount of investment
+* 2nd `init` represent `initial investment` a tuple with first as date of invesment and second as monetary amount of investment

 .. code-block:: python